-Jalapeno plants need at least 6 hours of direct sunlight every day to thrive.
+Jalapeno pepper plants need at least 6 hours of direct sunlight every day to thrive.
 If you’re growing jalapeno plants indoors, you can use a grow light to provide enough light.
 Additionally, jalapeno plants prefer warm temperatures and need a heat level of at least 65°F to grow.

 Best time to plant jalapeno seeds or seedlings: